-Learning through simulations is a new method of developing leaders.
+Learning through simulations is an evolving method of developing leaders.
 Case studies have been used in the past to address deficits to different scenarios.
 These case studies give a single problem that can sometimes be solved in a single solution.
-Simulations can be used with a double loop thought, this gives what learners think they would do what they actually do two different things.
-By doing different simulations the leaders training can see a different set of possible solutions.
+Simulations can be also used with a double loop thought, which provides leaders with a new perspective on how to handle the same simulation.
+By doing the same simulation a second time, the leaders experiencing the training can see a different set of possible solutions.

-There are two types of learning simulations that have been used to help train and develop leaders.
-The first one is specific issue; there is a problem that is specific that requires actions.
-The second different roles are defined though a variety of actions.
+There are two types of learning simulations that have been used to help train and to develop leaders.
+The first one is specific issue; there is a problem that is specific and need to be solved.
+The second type requires different roles that are defined though a variety of actions.
 The content type of simulation explore the what actions steps to take.
-If a decision is made and you decide to take a given step this might happen.
+If a decision is made and you decide to take a given step, then an result might happen.
 Process simulations look at the how and why different decisions are made.
-Process simulations usually happen first.
-Decision-making and the process should be done first.
+Process simulations usually occur first.

 Simulations have positive effects on the development of leaders and their cognitive understanding and process.
 Simulations lead to a cognitive story and the story leads to the way people think and process happenings (Bruner & Bruner, 1978).
-Old experiences are placed with new ones as the story or simulations fills the thoughts and process of happenings in leaders.
+Old experiences are replaced with new ones as the story or simulations fills the thoughts and process of happenings in leaders.

-The generic simulation model was derived from different gaming simulations and different simulations.
+The generic simulation model was derived from different gaming simulations and from different simulations.
 These generic data models were used to address a variety of people.
-These simulations models need to be user configured and are difficult to do in the education setting.
+These simulations models need to be user-configured and are difficult to do in the educational setting.

-When you develop a generic simulation models many aspects are required to make the simulation work well.
+When you develop a generic simulation model many aspects are required to make the simulation work well.

-Education simulations have shown to be beneficial for economy and cost savings.
-Another benefit for the use of education simulations is to decrease risk and enrich different experiences.
-These simulations allow potential leaders to make mistakes and learn from them in a safe environment.
+Educational simulations have shown to be beneficial for economy and cost savings.
+Another benefit for the use of educational simulations is to mitigate risk and to enrich different experiences.
+These simulations allow potential leaders to make mistakes and to learn from the experience in a safe environment.
 These simulations also give potential leaders a wide range of simulations.
-These trainings even used by the US Army are intended and have shown to give rapid trainings for leaders to lead in a more efficient and better manner.

-These simulations have a bunch of features and cognitive demands that help lead trainees in an effective manner.
-These simulations trainings need to meet the needs of the training purposes.
+These simulations also have many features and cognitive demands that help lead trainees in an effective manner.
+The trainings need to meet the needs of the training purposes.
 The cognitive load theory is a body of knowledge that has informed instructional design in educational psychology (Sweller, 1988).
 The premise behind this thought is that learning even in training leaders is encoding information to working in a way that it is remembered in the working memory.
 By training this working knowledge and long term memory the thought would be that as issues arise the leader will have reference points to direct their decision making in the current situations.
-Sweller (1994) knows that working memory in complex situations is limited.
+Sweller (1994) found that working memory in complex situations is limited.
 The goal in instructional design is for leaders to manage the process and leaders have the cognitive load to facilitate the issue.

-The Cognitive Load Theory and simulations
+The Cognitive Load Theory in Regards to Simulations